Deluth-git/Starlords/README.md

 ### Adding your own Lords
 If you're a modder or just want to put your own characters into the game, all you have to do is add another entry to the [lords.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/lords.json) file.
 A few notes:
+* "portrait" should be a valid image.
+By default, the mod will check for .PNGs in `data/graphics/portraits/` of the base game or any mod folder.
+If your portraits are located in an unusual location, you can specify the path directly e.g. `graphics/my_folder/my_portraits/my_portrait.png`.
+This portrait must also be registered in any faction config in `data/world/factions`.
+You may register it under the `starlords_nobility` faction if you want a lord-exclusive portrait.
 * "faction" should be a valid [faction id](https://fractalsoftworks.com/starfarer.api/constant-values.html#com.fs.starfarer.api.impl.campaign.ids.Factions.DIKTAT)
 * "fief" should be a valid market id or null
 * "ranking" is the lord's rank, which affects their political weight and base income.
 It should be between 0 and 2, where 2 is highest.
+* "preferredItem" can be any of `domestic_goods`, `food`, `luxury_goods`, `drugs`, `hand_weapons`, `alpha_core`, or `lobster`.
 * Flagship and ship preferences must contain valid ship variant ids.
 You can find these under the `/data/variants` folder of `starsector-core` or any mod directories.
 * Faction and fief will be automatically converted to lower case.
 Ship variants are case-sensitive.